lmu-bioinformatics/xmlpipedb/GenMAPP Gene Databases/V. cholerae/V. cholerae 20101022/ReadMe.md

 1. **d.** Database Report

-- .UniProt is the primary ID system for the _Vibrio cholerae_ Gene Database.
+- UniProt is the primary ID system for the _Vibrio cholerae_ Gene Database.
 The UniProt table contains all 3784 UniProt IDs contained in the UniProt proteome set for this species.
-- .The OrderedLocusNames ID system was derived from the cross-references in the UniProt proteome set.
+- The OrderedLocusNames ID system was derived from the cross-references in the UniProt proteome set.
 Each ID appears twice, once in the form of VC\_#### and once in the form of VC####, (e.g., VC0001 and VC\_0001) because IDs of both forms can be found in the literature.
 We compared this table with the list of gene IDs in the JCVI Comprehensive Microbial Resource (CMR) at
 <http://cmr.jcvi.org/cgi-bin/CMR/GenomePage.cgi?org=gvc>.
 There are 3887 protein coding genes listed there.
 Of the protein coding genes, 55 gene IDs do not appear in our Gene Database because they are not cross-listed in the UniProt XML file.
-- .The following table lists the numbers of gene IDs found in each gene ID system:
+- The following table lists the numbers of gene IDs found in each gene ID system:

 | ID System | ID CountCurrent version | ID Count20101022 version | ID Count20090622 version |
 | --- | --- | --- | --- |